 As circumstances differ for each data controller, a specific Privacy Statement is recommended for the respective case.
 A standard template may be feasible for a simple website of a small business, but is not recommendable for larger operations, as the statement also must cover the collection, use, and disclosure of offline data (like data from CCTV, or hand files).
 A properly drafted privacy statement will help companies to comply with the law and avoid liability.

-Typically, a hyperlink to the full text of the privacy statement should be provided at the company’s website and in it’s publications such as newsletters.
+Typically, a hyperlink to the full text of the privacy statement should be provided at the company’s website and in its publications such as newsletters.

-Feel free to contact us if you have questions about the privacy statement at email@example.com.
+Feel free to contact us if you have questions about the privacy statement at [email protected].